sbt/sbt-dirty-money/README.markdown

-sbt-dirty-money is a sbt plugin for cleaning Ivy2 cache.
+sbt-dirty-money is an sbt plugin for cleaning Ivy2 cache.
 If you use `publish-local` to test plugins and libraries, and you find yourself clearing Ivy2 cache often, this is a tool for you.

 ## latest
 0.0.1